 HOW SAME-SEX COUPLES WILL BENEFIT FROM THE NEW LAW

 In order to benefit under Colorado laws and the new federal laws regarding same-sex marriage, it is important for a same-sex couple to actually apply for a marriage license and get married.
 There may be questions associated with whether clerks will issue marriage licenses to those with a valid civil union in place, therefore a same-sex couple might need to have a civil union dissolved prior to marrying someone else.
 This step is not necessary if civil partners are getting married.

 Under Colorado divorce laws, same-sex couples who are getting divorced may have issues regarding the length of the marriage.
 Colorado laws which distribute assets based on the laws of equitable distribution, take into consideration the length of the marriage.
 Same-sex couples may have been partners for a significant length of time prior to being married.
 It is unclear at this time if the Colorado courts will recognize the time the couple were in a valid civil union.
 Mediation may be one of the best ways same-sex couples can resolve the issues associated with their divorce, however having an experienced Colorado divorce attorney by your side can definitely make this difficult time much less stressful.

 If you and your spouse are considering a divorce in Colorado, it is important to understand the laws that may affect your divorce and your child support.
 Same-sex couples may face unique obstacles during a divorce and should consult with an experienced Boulder divorce attorney immediately.
-Contact the Boulder divorce attorneys at Goff & Goff today for a free initial consultation.
+Contact the Boulder divorce attorneys at Goff & Goff, LLC today for a free initial consultation.